danielpaul/RapidRails/docs/error_tracking.md

 We use Sentry for real-time error tracking.
 It tracks errors both on Rails and JS as two separate projects one for backend and front-end.

+You will need an account registered with [sentry](https://sentry.io) that has the configuration setup for your projects both in Rails and JS environments.
+If part of an organization, your admin will invite you to these projects.

 ## Rails Configuration Options

 The Rails configuration for Sentry is initialized in the **config/initializers/sentry.rb** file.
 Here's a brief explanation of the configuration options: